Integrated Container Security at Every Step of the Application Lifecycle

 - Image signing and vulnerability scanning allow your operations teams to have a clear understanding of what is inside your container; who is the author, what is the bill of materials of the container image and whether there is a critical vulnerability.
 These automated insights greatly improve your organization’s ability to meet your compliance requirements and prevent security breaches.

-- Policy-based image promotion accelerates the DevOps pipeline, allowing you to act on images that pass security scans by promoting them automatically, or manually if that is your policy.
+- Policy-based image promotion and image pruning accelerates the DevOps pipeline, allowing you to act on images that pass security scans by promoting them automatically, or removing them if they’re no longer needed.
 This policy driven automation is how organizations can scale their secure management of containers as they get to hundreds and thousands of images.

 Docker Enterprise provides default configurations that offer greater protection for applications running on top of Docker Engine and across both orchestrators Docker Swarm and Kubernetes.
 The platform establishes strong secure defaults, while still leaving the controls with the admin to change configurations and policies as needed.